CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

-1. Click on Start button, search for **Hyper-V** from the bottom windows search bar and select to open.
+1. Click on the Start button, search for **Hyper-V** from the bottom windows search bar and select to open.

 1. Click on WIN1

-1. Select and right click on the **WINServer** virtual machine from the virtual machine section in the middle and select start, then again right-click on the **WINServer** virtual machine and select **connect**.
+1. Select and right-click on the **WINServer** virtual machine from the virtual machine section in the middle and select start, then again right-click on the **WINServer** virtual machine and select **connect**.

-**Note** To enable clipboard Right click on WIN1-xxxx and select hyper-v Settings and click on **enhanced session mode** and check the **use enhanced mode** click on apply Then restart your virtual machine, once vm starts you will get a configuration pop-up click on show more options and select local resources and make sure the clipboard is selected
+**Note** To enable the clipboard Right click on WIN1-xxxx and select hyper-v Settings and click on **enhanced session mode** and check the **use enhanced mode** click on apply Then restart your virtual machine, once vm starts you will get a configuration pop-up click on show more options and select local resources and make sure the clipboard is selected

 1. It asks you to press ctrl+alt+dlt, Go-to **actions** in the top of VM toolbar and click on **ctrl+alt+dlt** (**Skip if not asked**)